mariusavram123/cisco-notes/ENCOR/Enterprise-network-architecture.md

 ### Enterprise Network Architecture Options

-- Multiple network architecture design options are available for deploying a campus network, depending on the size of the campus as well as the reliability, resiliency, reliability, performance, security, and scalability required for it
+- Multiple network architecture design options are available for deploying a campus network, depending on the size of the campus as well as the reliability, resiliency, performance, security, and scalability required for it

 - Each possible option should be evaluated against business requirements